 12. Sticker Lines

-Explore this hands-on activity if you have a few stickers to spare.
-Draw different lines on a large piece of white paper and have your child place stickers all along the line.
-To make it a little more difficult, see if they can stick the colors in a pattern!
+If you’ve got a few stickers to spare, this delightful and hands-on activity is the perfect choice.
+Simply draw lines on a large piece of white paper before having your children place stickers all along the line.
+You can even amp up the difficulty by challenging them to see if they can stick the colors in a pattern!

 Learn More: Busy Toddler